Robert Stambolziev: 2008–09 season

 In July 2008, Stambolziev and teammates Tom Bradley and striker Marlon Jackson played in a 2–0 away victory for Bristol City's Academy against Cirencester Town at the Corinium Stadium before the start of the 2008–09 season.
 Stambolziev controlled a cross from Andy Minturn and had his shot narrowly clearing the bar, before scoring from a ball given over the Cirencester Town back line in the last four minutes of the game.
 In August 2008, Stambolziev attracted an invitation to join an 18-man squad for an Australia national youth team training camp in Canberra.
 On 20 September 2008, Stambolziev played for City's Academy in a 4–1 home victory against Chelsea's Academy at the Failand Training Ground in Bristol, scoring one goal against Chelsea goalkeeper Jan Sebek.
 He played as a left-midfielder under coach John Clayton and was replaced in the 70th minute for Jack Neagle.
 Stambolziev played against Chelsea players like Daniel Philliskirk, Billy-Joe King, Marko Mitrovic, Fabio Borini, Jordan Tabor and Frank Nouble.
 Stambolziev appeared again for the Academy team on 27 September 2008.
 On 8 October 2008, Stambolziev played for the club's reserve team.
 On 22 November 2008, Stambolziev played in another tie for the club's Academy team.
-On 11 December 2008, Stambolziev made his last appearance of 2008 in the Third Round of the 2008–09 FA Youth Cup for the club's Academy team against Queens Park Rangers U18, during which Stambolziev scored one of three goals for Bristol City to lead 3–0 in the second half before QPR came back to win 5–3 in extra time from a hat-trick by Josh Parker.
+On 11 December 2008, Stambolziev made his last appearance of 2008 in the Third round of the 2008–09 FA Youth Cup for the club's Academy team against Queens Park Rangers U18, during which Stambolziev scored one of three goals for Bristol City to lead 3–0 in the second half before QPR came back to win 5–3 in extra time from a hat-trick by Josh Parker.
 In the second half of extra-time, Stambolziev received his second yellow card for a challenge on Christian Nanetti.
 Stambolziev trained with the club's first-team towards the end of 2008.
 On 31 January 2009, Stambolziev played for the club's Academy team.
-He made suuccessive appearances for the reserve team in February, March and April.
+He made successive appearances for the reserve team in February, March and April.
 Stambolziev made his final Bristol City appearance in a reserves game on 6 May 2009.
 Bristol City U18 would finish in sixth position of the Academy Group B of the 2008–09 Premier Academy League with a total of 33 points, during which Stambolziev scored 9 goals in 23 league appearances.
 In April 2009, it was announced that Stambolziev was offered and signed a first-team contract.
 He was one of four academy graduates to eventually be offered a contract, with teammates Marlonon Jackson, Ashley Kington and Joe Edwards.
 On 11 June 2009, Sky Sports reported that Stambolziev had turned down a four figured contract in favour of joining a club in Greece.

 Following his departure, Stambolziev went on to be one of few Bristol City Academy graduates to make over 100 appearances in football.